-Class 1 teacher is Mrs Anne Phillips who works alongside the Teaching Assistant Mrs Hazel Lewis (Key Person for YR children).
+Class 1 teaching is shared between Mrs Rachel Stanley, the lead teacher, and Mrs Anne Phillips.
+They work alongside the Higher Level Teaching Assistant Mrs Hazel Lewis (currently Mrs Sarah Cook).
 We offer different strengths across the curriculum providing a broad enriching educational experience for the children.

 (They are well prepared for their future learning in Year 1 and reach above-average standards.)
 OFSTED report 2015

 In class 1 EYFS and Year 1 work separately each morning and then come together each afternoon.
 This gives us breadth to support, stretch and challenge children in a friendly and inclusive classroom across EYFS and Key Stage 1.

 “Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.”(Statutory framework for the early years foundation stage Setting the standards for learning, development and care for children from birth to five Published: 3 March 2017)

 Four guiding principles should shape practice in early years settings.
 These are:

 - every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured

 - children learn to be strong and independent through positive relationships

 - children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers

 - children develop and learn in different ways and at different rates including children with special educational needs and disabilities